Quick start

 What this calculator is solving

-The Concrete Steps Calculator estimates a solid stair shape by stacking step volumes and adding an optional top landing.
-It helps with material planning before detailed formwork.
+The Concrete Steps Calculator estimates a simple solid poured stair shape by stacking step blocks and adding an optional top landing.
+It helps with material planning before detailed formwork, not code approval or stair design.

 The formula in plain language

-In plain language: The calculator models solid steps as stacked rectangular volumes, adds optional landing volume, applies waste, converts to cubic yards, and rounds bag counts up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator converts riser height and tread depth from inches to feet, models solid steps as stacked rectangular blocks, adds an optional landing block at the full stair height, applies waste, converts cubic feet to cubic yards by dividing by 27, and rounds 60 lb and 80 lb bag counts up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-• Stair volume and landing volume show the two major pieces of the estimate.
+- Stair volume and landing volume show the two major pieces of the estimate before they are combined.

-• Bag counts are rounded up from common dry-mix bag yields.
+- Bag counts are rounded up from common dry-mix bag yields and are most useful for small pours.

 Common mistakes to avoid